Plan

 • Scan or photograph letters and handwritten cards.

-• Figure out how to access to digital books.
+• Figure out how to access digital books.

 • Take photos of beloved possessions